seven-of-eleven/designare-z390-opencore-efi/README.md

 <details>
-<summary><strong>Ventura, Sonoma, or Sequoia?</strong></summary>
+<summary><strong>Sonoma, or Sequoia?</strong></summary>

-The EFI folder should work for either Ventura, Sonoma, or Sequoia*.

-I would avoid installing Sequoia at this time as there are issues with Bluetooth and the WiFi kexts haven't been as of updated yet.

-I'm primarily using this EFI with Sonoma 14.7 at the moment.
-Prior to this I was running Ventura without issue.
+The EFI folder should work for either Sonoma 14.4+, or Sequoia.
+Sequoia still has issues with the WiFi kexts that haven't been updated as of yet.
+I'm primarily using this EFI with Sonoma 14.7.4 at the moment.

-I have installed Sequoia on a secondary drive and everything worked except Bluetooth.
-There is work being done on the Bluetooth kext so I'm hopefull it will be resolved soon.
+I have installed Sequoia on a secondary drive and everything worked.
 The **itlwm.kext and Heliport** app were needed for WiFi.

+> Earlier versions of MacOS can be installed using a previous EFI Release.

 </details>